vmware-tanzu/community-edition/docs/site/content/docs/latest/delete-cluster.md

 ## Delete in-cluster volumes and services

-1.Delete Volumes and Services: If the cluster you want to delete contains persistent volumes or services such as load balancers and databases, you may need to manually delete them before you delete the cluster itself.
+If the cluster you want to delete contains persistent volumes or services such as load balancers and databases, you may need to manually delete them before you delete the cluster itself.
 What you need to pre-delete depends on your cloud infrastructure:

 * **vSphere**